ZygZagGaming/Revamp/README.md

 A mod for Minecraft Forge 1.18 that adds more vanilla-style progression on top of existing progression.

-Known Issues:
+Known Issues:<br />
-Most socketed Iridium Tools aren't fully implemented yet.
+Most socketed Iridium Tools aren't fully implemented yet.<br />
-The unimplemented Essence items aren't textured.
+The unimplemented Essence items aren't textured.<br />
+The wiki is outdated.

 <details>
 <summary>Features:</summary>